 - In April 2022, PTTEP announced a CCS partnership with INPEX CORPORATION and JGC Holdings Corporation from Japan which have experience in CCS project development.
 The partnership will explore the potential development of a CCS project in other areas of Thailand that will help reduce greenhouse gas emissions emitted by other industries.

 - In June 2022, PTTEP announced a partnership with companies in PTT Group to conduct a feasibility study on the application of CCS under the concept of Eastern Thailand CCS Hub.
 The study started off in PTT Group’s seaboard operational sites in Rayong and Chonburi provinces, targeted to reduce the emissions of the Group and nearby industries.

 - In July 2022, PTTEP jointly announced the establishment of Thailand’s CCUS Technology Development Consortium led by the Bio-Circular-Green economy Technology & Engineering Center (BCGeTEC), Faculty of Engineering, Chulalongkorn University.
 The consortium will build a collaborative network for the study and development, and utilization of CCUS technology in Thailand.
 Joining the consortium from the industry sector are PTT Public Company Limited, Thai Oil Public Company Limited, Global Power Synergy Public Company Limited, PTT Global Chemical Public Company Limited, SCG Cement Company Limited, Bangkok Industrial Gas Co., Ltd., and Sahaviriya Steel Industries PCL., along with state agencies and public organizations as advisors.

-Read “CCS” article here.
+Read “CCS” articles here.